 Conclusions and next steps

-The conference underscored the UC system’s commitment to responsibly expanding AI use across all functions.
-Leaders are now equipped to prioritize problem-solving with AI, keeping inclusion, privacy, and compliance at the forefront.
+The conference underscored the UC system’s commitment to responsibly expanding AI use across all operational functions, from HR and marketing to finance and customer service.
+Leaders are now equipped to prioritize problem-solving with AI, keeping inclusion, privacy, and other elements of compliance at the forefront.

 Share Fair Presenters